evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 ---
-description: How to generate test presets in Evidently.
+description: How to use Test Presets in Evidently.
 ---

-**TL;DR**: Pre-built test presets work out of the box without additional configuration.
+**TL;DR**: Evidently has pre-built test suites that work out of the box.
+To use them, simply pass your data and choose the Preset.

 # Installation and prep

-After [installation](../installation/install-evidently.md), import the TestSuite component and the required tests or test suites:
+After [installation](../installation/install-evidently.md), import the `TestSuite` component and the required `tests` or `presets`:

 ```python
 from evidently.test_suite import TestSuite